Lorenza Borrani: Teaching

+Teaching is a central part of the life of Lorenza Borrani.

 In addition to performing and conducting, Lorenza Borrani is a Professor of Violin at the Scuola di Musica di Fiesole and in May 2020 she has been appointed to the role of Visiting Professor of Chamber Orchestras by the Royal Academy of Music in London.

+From spring 2026 she teaches chamber music at the ZHdK Zurich University of the Arts in Zurich, the largest arts university in Switzerland and one of the largest in Europe.

-Since 2022 she has also been among the teachers of the Stauffer Center for Strings in Cremona, in the course "Concertmaster Artist Diploma".
+In 2022 she has also been among the teachers of the Stauffer Center for Strings in Cremona, in the course "Concertmaster Artist Diploma".

 Violin

 For many years Lorenza Borrani has played precious violins courteously provided by the “Pro Canale” Foundation of Milan, such as the violins Ferdinando Gagliano (Naples, 1762) and Santo Serafino (Venice, 1745).
 Since 2019 she has owned and played a violin Camillo Camilli, one of the finest 18th-century makers of the Mantua school, which earlier belonged to the German violinist Hubert Buchberger, former member of the Buchberger Quartet and father of her dear friend Luise Buchberger, cellist in the Chamber Orchestra of Europe.